Moving a Piano

 How to Move Your Piano:

-• Lift one end of the piano so it’s in tilt position, have someone slide the dolly underneath the middle, lower the lifted side and the piano should be resting on the dolly
+- Lift one end of the piano so it’s in tilt position, and have someone slide the dolly underneath the middle of the piano.
+Then lower the lifted side so the piano is resting on the dolly.

-• Move the piano to the truck and place it on a blanket so that it is not scratched.
+- Move the piano to the truck and place it on a blanket so that it isn’t scratched.

 Return to: Specialty Moves